| || |

 - Martha Riley Community Library at 1501 Pleasant Grove Blvd. in Roseville

 - Roseville Main Library located at 225 Taylor Street in Roseville

 - Maidu Branch Library located at 1530 Maidu Drive in Roseville

-or you may click on City Council Agenda/Packet to view the PDF version.
+or you may click on City Council Agenda/Packet to view the electronic version.

 The Roseville City Clerk Department offers notary services during business hours.